clio-janelia/clio-store/README.md

 URL_PREFIX: a prefix to add to the API endpoint URLs.  (e.g., "/clio_toplevel")

+ALLOWED_ORIGINS: the allowed origins for CORS `Access-Control-Allow-Origin` header.
+Default is the wildcard (*).

 OWNER: the email address of a user that automatically gets admin privileges.

 SIG_BUCKET: the GCS bucket specifier for the dataset signatures.